-Southern Exposure Programs & Affiliations

-The Safe Seed Pledge

-n lottenio

-Agriculture and seeds provide the basis upon which our lives depend.
+SOUTHERN EXPOSURE PROGRAMS & AFFILIATIONS The Safe Seed Pledge Agriculture and seeds provide the basis upon which our lives depend.
 We must protect this foundation as a safe and genetically stable source for future generations.
 For the benefit of all farmers, gardeners, and consumers who want an alternative, we pledge that we do not knowingly buy or sell genetically engineered seeds or plants.
-The mechanical transfer of genetic material outside of natural reproductive methods and between genera, families, or kingdoms posses great biological risks, as well as economic, political, and cultural threats.
+The mechanical transfer of genetic material outside of natural reproductive methods and between genera, families, or kingdoms poses great biological risks, as well as economic, political, and cultural threats.
 We feel that genetically engineered varieties have been insufficiently tested prior to public release.
-Further, we wish to support agricultural practice that encourages healthier soils, genetically diverse agricultural ecosystems, and

-ultimately, people and communities.
+Further, we wish to support agricultural practice that encourages healthier soils, genetically diverse agricultural ecosystems, and ultimately, people and communities.
 Seed Storage Most seeds can be stored for more than a year if kept clean, cool, dry, and out of light.
 Some seeds (onions, parsnips, salsify, spinach, supersweet corn) are only good for a year unless stored well.
 For long-term storage, store packets in a larger container (such as an airtight tupperware or a mason jar with a two-piece lid) and tightly seal for storage in your fridge or freezer.
 (Be careful to let the container warm to room temperature before opening.)
 Donation Seeds We donate seeds to worthy causes.
-Read about our program on our website - we donated to more than 120 organizations in 2022.
-Plant a Row for the Hungry Support those in need in our local communities.
-Learn how to get started in your town: www.gardenwriters.org/Par/
+Read about our program on our website: we donated to more than 150 organizations in 2023.
+Books by SESE's own Ira Wallace and our friend and neighbor Pam Dawling: See pg.
+77. communities.
+Learn how to get started in your town: www.gardenwriters.org/Par/ Plant a Row for the Hungry Support those in need in our local